Devibtissam/Frontend-Mentor/stats-preview-card-component-main/readme.md

 ### What I Learned

-It wasn't a hard challenge, however, I've struggled a lot to make the image overlay color looks like in the design given, I tried to make an overlay with position absolute and given it an opacity but it doesn't work, I searched and finally, I found that I can make it with <b>Mix-blend-mode</b> property which I didn't know about it before, again for some reason it doesn't give me the same darkness of the color exists in the design.
+It wasn't a hard challenge, however, I've struggled a lot to make the image overlay color looks like in the design given, I tried to make an overlay with position absolute and given it an opacity but it doesn't work, I searched and finally, I found that I can make it with <b>Mix-blend-mode</b> property which I didn't know about it before, with an opacity of 75% to give me the same darkness of the color that exists in the design.

 ### Useful resources